 That’s especially true when social media is one of a million things on your business’ to-do list.

 As a professional social media manager even I rely on a group effort to stay informed and learn new features.
 The constant change is a challenge.

 At my last public speaking engagement, I got a ton of questions.
 It’s clear that many of you are in a similar situation.
 You don’t know what you don’t know.
 This list is for you!

-This questions usually presents in one of two ways.
+This question usually presents in one of two ways.

-- I don’t like _______, so I’m not doing it.
+- I don’t like that platform, so I’m not doing it.
 Am I supposed to be?

 - I’m on everything, but it’s too much work.
 Should I be on everything?

 The answer is, that it depends on your business’s customer.
 Hopefully, you’ll have a strategy that will uncover a persona and how you should “talk” to that person via social media.
 If your persona spends time on Twitter, then you should be there too, despite any personal opinions.
 If your ideal customer uses Instagram, then you should be on that platform.

 The flip side holds true, too.
 If your client doesn’t use Twitter, then don’t waste your time there.
 When resources and time are limited, spend them where you know you’ll get the biggest return on your investment.